The Star Betelgeuse

 What type of star is Betelgeuse?

-Betelgeuse is considered a red supergiant based on the size and temperature and appears orange-red in color because of its low temperature.
+Betelgeuse is considered a red supergiant based on its size and temperature and appears orange-red in color because of its low temperature.
 Betelgeuse has evolved rapidly over time and is subject to increasing and/or decreasing in brightness due to changes in size and temperature.